 Joydale Sparklerslas is the best first horse a girl could ask for.
 Affectionately known as “Sparky”, came into my life in January 1993, when I was thirteen years old and she was ten.
 She is a 1982 Morgan mare, out of Kennebec Spark and by Kennebec Chief.
 Sparky is a bright chestnut with a connected star, strip, and snip, and she stands at 14.3 hands.
 Sparky and I have competed in open shows, breed shows, dressage, three-phase eventing, and most recently combined driving.

 Sparky has been the one constant in my life through all life’s changes, from the tumultuous teenage years, romantic heartbreaks, two college degrees, marriage, and motherhood.
-She was the one whose red mane I cried into when my parents divorced; she was the one I shared gumdrops with one Saturday night when I felt like the biggest loser in 11th grade; she was the one who was present when my husband asked me to marry him.
+She was the one whose red mane I cried into when my parents divorced; she was the one I shared gumdrops with one Saturday night when I felt like the biggest loser in 11th grade.

 But with patient training, I never saw any of those "problems" as described by her previous owners.
 My little red headed Morgan has been the best horse for me.
 Yes, she is sensitive and opinionated, but we get along because so am I!
 I have done everything with her.
 I promised her a forever home the day I unclipped the chain to lead her out of that straight stall (she had chicken poop all over her) and she will live with me until she passes away.
 She is my spunky mare who would do cartwheels if I asked her to.
 I am not sure what I will do without her someday, as she is the horse who has left deep hoof prints on my heart.

 Sparky passed away on July 2, 2014.
 She was the best mare and I hope I did the right thing by her in the end.
 You can read about that Very Sad day here.